zsuzsannamangu/JavaScript-Projects/README.md

 # JavaScript-Projects
-This repository is for my Tech Academy projects that use JavaScript.
+This repository showcases a collection of projects developed using JavaScript, highlighting my skills in web development and interactive programming.

 # Pizza Menu
 This project is a menu used to order pizza with a various selection of toppings.
 It then takes the input information and calculates a price for the order.